Public Participation Networks

 The report that instigated the establishment of the PPNs can be accessed here:

 There are three electoral colleges within each PPN; Environmental, Social Inclusion and Community&Voluntary.
-If your group’s main focus is environmental protection or sustainability then they are eligible to join the environmental college of the PPNs.
+To be eligible to join the PPN as an environmental group, your group’s main focus should be environmental/ecological protection or sustainability.

-For an editable version download the word file here: 2020_June_Community Groups Eligibility Form
+For an editable version download the word file here: Community Groups Eligibility Form – Jan 2024